 - Muscle atrophy, spasms, or tremors

-According to a January 2017 NINDS fact sheet, there is currently no specific test to confirm CRPS, as a diagnosis is usually based on an individual’s medical history as well as certain signs and symptoms.
-Testing is still important in these types of cases because it can rule out other diseases or ailments that require different treatment, such as arthritis, muscle diseases, or clotted veins.
+According to a recent NINDS fact sheet, there is currently no specific test to confirm CRPS, as a diagnosis is usually based on an individual’s medical history as well as certain signs and symptoms.
+Testing is still important in these types of cases because it can rule out other diseases or ailments that require different treatments, such as arthritis, muscle diseases, or clotted veins.

-The National Organization for Rare Disorders (NORD) also note that the following disorders have symptoms similar to RSD and CRPS:
+The National Organization for Rare Disorders (NORD) also notes that the following disorders have symptoms similar to RSD and CRPS:

-- Thalamic Syndrome — Also known as Dejerine-Roussy syndrome, neurological disorder caused by damage to the thalamus, the part of the brain responsible for mediating sensation.
+- Thalamic Syndrome — Also known as Dejerine-Roussy syndrome, the neurological disorder is caused by damage to the thalamus, the part of the brain responsible for mediating sensation.
 Can involve intense pain or loss of sensation.
-Disorder may affect multiple parts of the body.
+The disorder may affect multiple parts of the body.
 Slow tremors of hands, arms, legs, or feet may become more intense during voluntary movement.

 - Carpal Tunnel Syndrome — The carpal tunnel is the median nerve that runs from a person’s forearm through a passageway in the wrist.
 Carpal tunnel syndrome is a well-known neurological disorder causing numbness, tingling, or other symptoms in a person’s hand and arm.
 It is frequently worsened when a person repeatedly overextends their wrist, as repeated motions contribute to swelling and compression of the median nerve.
 Conditions frequently linked with carpal tunnel syndrome include diabetes, thyroid dysfunction, high blood pressure, and autoimmune disorders, such as rheumatoid arthritis.